 All patrons are allowed public computer and WIFI usage by reading the Internet: WIFI and Public Computer Use Policy and signing a Registration and User Agreement for Computer/WIFI form.
-Additionally, staff may choose to review these policy statements with the person asking to use the computer/WIFI as needed.
+Staff may choose to review these policy statements with the person asking to use the computer/WIFI as needed.

 Parents must sign the user agreement form on behalf of their children if under 14 and children must be at least 8 to use public computers.
-Additionally, that child must be able to read the permission form by themselves and understand the User Agreement for Computer/WIFI form.
+Additionally, that child must be able to read the permission form themselves and understand the User Agreement for Computer/WIFI form.
 The adult signing the user agreement is financially responsible for broken equipment.

 Only patrons who have a completed Registration and User Agreement for Computer/WIFI form on file and have signed in are allowed to be in the public computer lab due to space.
 Children under 8 may not be left unattended in the library while their parent/guardian is in the computer lab.
 Laptops are available for patrons to use if they also need to supervise children under 8.
 Parents/guardians are responsible for the behavior of their children.
 Please see the front desk for more information.

 Patrons using the computers in the children’s area do not need signed User Agreement for Computer forms as these computers are not internet accessible.

 A computer or WIFI user must sign in and out using full, legible name, time of use, and which computer used or if WIFI is used on the provided sheet at the front desk before entering the computer lab.
 The equipment will be offered on a first-come, first-served basis.